AhmedNassar7/Function-Plotter/README.md

 # Function Plotter

-This is a Python GUI program that plots an arbitrary user-entered function using PySide6 and Matplotlib.
+This Python GUI application allows users to plot arbitrary functions using PySide2 and Matplotlib.

 ## Requirements